ansible/awx/awx/api/templates/api/api_v1_config_view.md

   use when creating/editing a project.
 * `time_zone`: The configured time zone for the server.
 * `license_info`: Information about the current license.
-* `version`: Version of Ansible Tower (AWX) package installed.
+* `version`: Version of Ansible Tower package installed.

-Make a POST request to this resource as a super user to install or update the existing license.
+(_New in Ansible Tower 2.0.0_) Make a POST request to this resource as a super user to install or update the existing license.
 The license data itself can be POSTed as a normal json data structure.